 Follow the steps below:

-Leave in place any clothing stuck to the burn unless it is contaminated with chemicals.
+Don't remove any clothing stuck to the burn unless contaminated with chemicals.

 Hold the burn under cool or lukewarm running water for a minimum of 20 minutes, or until the pain eases.